Quantum B\"uchi Automata

-In Section \ref{sec-preliminary}, we review the notion of quantum finite automata from the previous literature.
-In Section \ref{sec-def}, we define the acceptance conditions and various semantics for quantum B\"{u}chi automata.
-Section \ref{sec-prop} establishes several basic properties of the accepting probabilities by QBAs.
-The pumping lemmas for both QBA|NDs and QBA|Ds are presented in Section \ref{sec-pump}.
-Sections \ref{relationship} and \ref{relationship-qc} are devoted to examine the relationship between different semantics of QBAs, and the relationship between QBAs and classical B\"{u}chi automata.
-The closure properties of QBAs are given in Section \ref{closure-property}.
-Several decision problems about emptiness of the languages accepted by QBAs are discussed in Section \ref{decision-problem}.
-A brief conclusion is drawn and in particular, several open problems are raised in Section \ref{conclusion}.
-For readability, the proofs of all results are put into the Appendices (some of them are quite lengthy and tedious).
+In Section \ref{sec:preliminaries}, we review the basic notions of words, languages, automata, and their quantum generalizations.
+In Section \ref{sec:def-qba}, we give a formal definition of QBAs.
+In Section \ref{sec:basic-qba}, we present some basic properties of QBAs.
+Pumping lemmas for QBAs are proved in Section \ref{sec:pumping-lemmas}.
+The relationship between classical $\omega$-languages and QBAs is clarified in Section \ref{sec:relationship-classical-qba}.
+Closure properties of QBAs are studied in Section \ref{sec:closure}.
+Decision problems of QBAs are solved in Section \ref{sec:decision}.
+Finally, a brief conclusion is drawn in Section \ref{sec:discussion}.